Aahmed-Hossain/remote-kitchen-with-redux/README.md

 - If a match is found (meaning the id of a menu item matches the menuItemId), the menu item object is appended to the list associated with the current category name in the category_items dictionary.
 - Output: After processing all Menu collections and their categories, the category_items dictionary stores the final results.
 Each key in the dictionary represents a category name.The value corresponding to each key is a list containing the menu items (name and id) that belong to that particular category.

+## Key Features
+#### Add Food Item:
+- Users can add new food items to the kitchen inventory.
+- The form for adding items is built using React Hook Form for efficient state management and validation.
+- Instant feedback is provided via React-Toastify notifications.
+#### Update Food Item:
+- Users can edit existing food items
+- Updates are managed through Redux dispatch actions, ensuring a predictable state transition.
+- Responsive UI ensures smooth editing experience across devices.
+#### Delete Food Item:
+- Users can remove food items from the Food list.
+- Confirmation prompts and notifications enhance user experience.

 ## Tech Stack